Wake (ceremony): Ireland

 Plaque in Thurles marking the site of the wake of the writer Charles Kickham.

 The wake (tórramh, faire) is a key part of the death customs of Ireland; it is an important phase in the separation of the dead from the world of the living and transition to the world of the dead.
 Typically lasting one or two days, it is a continuous watch kept over the dead by family and friends, usually in their own home, before burial.
 Shane McCorristine writes that the original purposes of an Irish wake were to honour the dead, to celebrate their life, to ensure that death had really occurred, to guard the body from evil, and to placate their soul.

 Shortly after death, the body is usually prepared and placed in a coffin at a funeral home, then brought to the dead person's home for the wake, which is now referred to as the 'wake house'.
 Historically, the body was usually washed, groomed and clothed in a white shroud at their own home by local wise women.
 Traditionally, windows of a wake house are left open to let the soul leave the room, mirrors are covered or turned around, clocks are stopped, and household pets are kept out for the duration of the wake.
 It is also customary for candles to be kept lit.

 Relatives and friends are expected to visit to pay respects to the dead and to their family, who in turn provide hospitality.
 At intervals, a collective prayer might be said; for Catholics usually the Rosary.
 Traditionally there is food and drink, as well as storytelling, music, singing and dancing.
 Historically, wakes were important social gatherings for the young, who sometimes partook in rowdier amusements and courtship.
 Patricia Lysaght says the traditional revelry at wakes can be seen as a way of reasserting the life of the community in the face of death.
 However, when a death is particularly tragic, or that of a child, the wake is more private and mournful.

 Historically, keening was performed at the wake by a group of women who sat around the body.
 It was a poetic lament for the dead, addressed directly to the dead person.
 A leading keening woman (bean chaointe) chanted verses and led a choral death wail, in which the other keeners joined while swaying rhythmically.
 Sometimes professional keeners were hired to fulfill this obligation to the dead.
 Lysaght writes, "This communal lamentation is often described as having a cathartic effect on family and community members present".

-Both keening and the rowdier 'wake games' gradually died out in the late 19th century, due to condemnation from church authorities.
 At the end of the wake, the coffin is carried out of the wake house by male family and friends.
+Up into the 19th century, mourners would follow the body to the burial ground, continuing the death wail during transit and until burial was complete.
+The death wail, keening, and the rowdier 'wake games' gradually died out in the late 19th century, due to condemnation from church authorities.